This recipe is quite easy to prepare and packed-full of delectable flavor!

 So friends let’s get started with this delicious appetizer!

-BTW, you can make this as an entrée, served over white rice….yummm!
+You can also make this as an entrée, served over white rice….yummm!

-Boil the guajillo peppers, arbol peppers and tomatoes for 10 minutes or until peppers are soft.
+Guajillo peppers, arbol peppers and tomatoes cooking for sauce.
+Cook for 10 minutes or until peppers are soft.

 Gambas a la Diabla